Skip to content

 • Determine who else is covered under the policy, such as named drivers or family members

 When it comes to finding the right personal accident cover, tools like MoneySuperMarket can be incredibly helpful.
-We allow you to see at a glance whether personal injuries are included in your policy and the amount of coverage provided by top UK insurance providers.
+We allow you to see at a glance whether personal injuries are included in your policy and the amount of cover provided by top UK insurance providers.

 Author